ProgrammerDan/wolf-process-wrapper/README.md

 Conclusion
 ====

+Note that any exceptions will kill all the Wolves of your remote type, as only a simple "Process" is constructed of your remote wolf, for all wolves of your type that get created.

-In this repository you'll find a single .java file.
+In this repository you'll find the `Wolf.java` file.
 Search and replace the following strings to set up your bot:

 Replace `<invocation>` with the command line argument that will properly execute your process.

+By example, replace `<invocation>` with `Python PythonWolf.py` to execute my Python 3+ example remote wolf.

 Replace `<custom-name>` with a unique name for your Wolf.

+For example, I have `WolfRandomPython.java` that invokes my example remote, the `PythonWolf.py`

 Rename the file to be `Wolf<custom-name>.java`, where `<custom-name>` is replaced with the name you chose above.